-This convention is consistent with the operating system and the system Editor.
+This convention is consistent with the operating system and the system Editor, (refer to the Disk and Virtual Memory Operating System User Guide and the Program Development Software User Guide).

 Storage of Statements

 When the CARRIAGE RETURN is received by the BASIC language processor, the statement is stored into the program storage area.
 Statements may be entered in any order, but their execution occurs in the order of their statement number.